What are the 4 laws of Thermodynamics?

 How does a microwave work?

-4. The radio heats the water inside food by pushing the tiny pieces water is made of to make them go faster.
+Radio waves heat the water inside food by pushing the tiny particles together until they collide.
 As the pieces move faster, they get hotter, which makes the food warmer.

 How does Temperature relate to Kinetic Energy?

-For example, trying to take the temperature of a hot chocolate drink with a thermometer.
+Trying to take the temperature of a hot chocolate drink with a thermometer.
 The heat energy of the drink enters the thermometer liquid causing it to have higher kinetic energy, which causes the particles to move faster and farther away from each other.
 They expand which causes the liquid to rise to a certain temperature.
-Once the temperature is the same in the thermometer as in the drink, it will stop gaining energy and the thermometer level with be steady and stop rising.
+Once the temperature is the same in the thermometer as in the drink, it will stop gaining energy and the thermometer level will be steady and stop rising.

 How can you tell the difference between gold and Iron Pyrite?